- NB: Document concerns OpenViBE 1.3.0 (doc updated 29.Dec.2016).

 1) NOTE about Status: If a driver has been marked as new, unknown or unstable, it can just mean that the core development team has no access to the hardware to test it in practice and that there has not been sufficient community feedback to give it some other status.
 However, the driver can still be working perfectly.

-2) NOTE about Support: If a support link is provided, it means that the driver contributor is taking care of the driver and may answer questions related to the driver and possibly address issues with it.
-Bugfixes means that the core development team has access to the physical device and may fix reported, related issues.
+2) NOTE about Support: If a support link is provided, it means that the driver contributor is taking care of the driver and can answer questions related to the driver and possibly address issues with it.
+Bugfixes means that the core development team at Inria has access to the physical device and may fix reported issues of the driver.
 The core team has generally no resources to reply to questions.
-Community indicates that the driver contributor may be able answer related questions, if time permits.
-Generally the community and the non-supported drivers are provided as-is, only tested to compile by the OpenViBE core development team.
+Community indicates that the driver contributor may be able answer questions about the driver, if time permits.
+Generally the contributed drivers are provided as-is, only tested to compile by the OpenViBE core development team.
 You can always try to post a question about them on the forum, nevertheless.

 NeuroRT package drivers